 Practicing exemplary animal care and taking action to save animals in the wild.

 Provide for the care and feeding of the Houston Zoo’s animal ambassadors and help protect their most vulnerable wild counterparts!
-Provide & Protect gives individuals and organizations the opportunity to make a substantial philanthropic gift of $500 or more that has an enduring effect on the Zoo and critical conservation efforts around the world.
+Provide & Protect gives individuals and organizations the opportunity to make a substantial philanthropic gift that has an enduring effect on the Zoo and critical conservation efforts around the world.

-The animals featured below live healthy, enriched lives at the Zoo thanks to the dedication of our friends and donors.
+Animals at the Zoo live healthy, enriched lives thanks to the dedication of our friends and donors.
 In the wild, these species face tremendous adversity to their survival.
-Your generous contribution will be used where it’s needed most to care for animals at the Zoo and support our conservation partners in the field.
+Your generous contribution will be used where it’s needed most to care for animals at the Zoo while also supporting our conservation partners in the field.